mdn/content/files/en-us/web/api/workletsharedstorage/get/index.md

 ### Parameters

 - `key`
-  - : A string representing the key of the key/value pair you want to retrieve.
+  - : A string representing the key of the key-value pair you want to retrieve.

 ### Return value